vaadin/web-components/packages/confirm-dialog/README.md

 # @vaadin/confirm-dialog

-A modal dialog web component used to confirm user actions.
+A modal dialog web component for confirming user actions.

 > ℹ️&nbsp; A commercial Vaadin [subscription](https://vaadin.com/pricing) is required to use Confirm Dialog in your project.